LadyKerr/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+Proptypes are used to validate and verify that the data that is passed through is represented the way we want it to.
+It’s important to check out data so that we catch errors before they happen.
+We want to make sure that is a number should be a number, it is passed as a number and not a string or a symbol for some reason.

 - [ ] Describe a life-cycle event in React?

+The life cycle event has three phases: mounting, updating and unmounting.
+During mounting, the component is built, the data is being defined/stored and the render method is invoked.
+During the updating phase, setState() is used to update the state data; the render method is also called here and during the unmounting phase, the component is removed from the screen.

 - [ ] Explain the details of a Higher Order Component?

+HOCs are used to share complex data throughout the application via currying.
+It gives us the ability to reuse the functionality of a component without passing state and props the regular way.
+It takes in a component as an argument, then passes that component as a react element.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+Components can be styled through reactstrap/bootstrap, styled-components and vanilla css.
+Reactstrap makes it easy to utilize an already built out library to render data to the screen beautifully quickly.
+Styled-components is a relatively new way of styling react apps.
+You can pass styles as a function using backticks then passing down the function as a react element.
+Vanilla css can also be used the regular way with preprocessors like sass/less to take advantage of nesting, variables, etc.

 ## Project Setup